Milicent Shinn: Career

 Shinn’s presentation on Ruth’s development was not, however, the sole impetus for her graduate studies.
-While working as an editor, Shinn was intimately involved with the Association of Collegiate Alumnae (ACA) and, in fact, spearheaded the California branch’s inaugural meeting in 1885.
+While working as an editor, Shinn was intimately involved with the Association of Collegiate Alumnae (ACA).
+In fact, she hosted the first informal meeting for the Pacific Association of Collegiate Alumnæ in 1885 in her Overland Monthly offices.
 Her work in the ACA primarily consisted of advocacy for female UC Berkeley students and the promotion of child study among college women.
 Around 1891, Shinn founded the California Child Study Section within the ACA with the goal of establishing a network of women who would observe the growth and development of children and compare their findings to existing research.
 Her work with the ACA led her to collaborate with Professor Bernard Moses, with whom she constructed and organized graduate courses on pedagogy in the context of child development.
 These courses later became known as Berkeley’s Graduate Seminary in Pedagogy, and in 1893, Shinn managed to obtain admission into the program for the ACA California Child Study Section, which permitted members the opportunity to earn graduate degrees for their research.
 Thus, when Shinn pursued her own graduate studies in 1894, it was with the intention of furthering her research on child development, motivated by her interest in the field and its broader applications, her involvement in the ACA, and her work with Ruth.

 Shinn was also a member of the Society of Mayflower Descendants, the American Academy of Science, the Phi Beta Kappa, the American Eugenics Society, the Alumni Association of the University of California, the Prytanean Society, the Save the Redwoods League, the League of Nations Association.
 She was on the advisory council of the Women's Congress Association of the Pacific Coast in 1895.
 She spoke about "Early Home Environment" at the conference: "To live in the country, to see birds flying and flowers growing and trees waving in the wind and great skies spreading above, to dig in the ground, to know some thing of the way God works his wonders in plant life; this seems to me the only real living for a little child."
 She is listed in American men of science: a biographical directory.
 The New York Times reviewed her publications in 1908: "Miss Milicent Washburn Shinn has compiled in two volumes a series of Notes of the Development of a Child, the second volume of which, The Development of the Senses in the First Three Years of Childhood, has recently been published by the press of the University of California."

 The Overland Monthly

 The Overland Monthly, the newspaper which Shinn helped resurrect at the age of 24, was based in California and produced its first series of works in the year 1868.
-The newspaper, which maintained the same ownership throughout its existence, changed titles over the years 1868 to1935.
+The newspaper, which maintained the same ownership throughout its existence, changed titles over the years 1868 to 1935.